At 2TG our people are hard-working, forward-thinking and approachable. We believe our supportive culture is one of our greatest strengths.

 Dover Street [2020]

-High-end refurbished restaurant in Mayfair goes up in flames days before it is due to open.
+Fire damage claim involving a high-end refurbished restaurant in Mayfair that suffered a fire days before it was due to open resulting approximately £2,000,000 in loss and damage.
 Jessica advised the claimants as to whom to pursue after sifting through voluminous technical fire evidence and contractual arrangements between a cornucopia of subcontractors.

 SEPN [2020]